ad1tyaaa/100days/round-1.md

 ## day 44 : 26 December 2023

 Technically, it's 27th December now, as it's 2'o' clock at night, but, I did Recursion Day-1 and 2 videos today.
 Solved the few simple basic Recursion Problems, like Counting to `n`, Findinf Power of 2, and Factorial, etc. Tomorrow (i mean today) I'll start and finish Recursion day-3.

+## day 45 : 27 December 2023

+Today I did Recursion day-3.
+(Once again, it's actually 28th December now as it's past 12'o clock) I felt like I'm not actually in the Zone while studying.
+I felt like I should start fresh again, but, I think I'm going to just stop paying attention to these indications, adn I'm going to just go ahead and see what happens.
+I thinks I may have been paying too mush unnecessay attention to the pointless things.
+And, it has also affected my efficiency to a great extent too.
+But, well, there is a lot of Home-Work first of all.
+It's is going to take some serious amount of time.
+I have to solve all Array Problems using Recursions, specially Binary Search Problems.
+The problems, I didn't solve all binary Search problems in the first place.
+So, let's see if tomorrow I'll be able to start with day-4 or not.
+Weather I can do day-4 tomorrow or not, I'll definitely spend a lot of time solving Array Problems, using Recursions.
+So, that's it for today.

+Now, apart from DSA, I also studied Git today.
+I have been studying it as well since yesterday.
+And, honestly, I have always found it difficult.
+I have seen a lot of toutorials, and stuff, and they have been good toutorials too I think, but, none of them have managed to make me feel that Git is a piece of cake, ut, I've been learning Git using the fireship course I must say, it's definitely a piece-of-cake.
+I'm really enjoying doing it.
+Also, I think I'm going to be able to finish it in a couple of days.

+Also, I think I'm going to try to write to repo before 12 tomorrow.
+For now, that's it.
+Good Night.